Just5KY/homey/README.md

 ### Docker
 1. Create a directory for config files: `mkdir ~/homey-data`
-2. Download `docker-compose.yml`, `.env.example`, and `config.yml.example` from the ADD LINK Releases page or above.
+2. Download `docker-compose.yml`, `.env.example`, and `config.yml.example` from the [Releases](https://github.com/vlfldr/homey/releases) page or above.
 Place in newly created directory.
 3. Configure external integrations in `.env.example`.
 Leave fields blank to disable.
 Once satisfied, rename to `.env`.

     - *Refer to [Docker Backends](#docker-backends) section to configure Docker/Portainer API access*
-4. Configure UI options if desired in `config.yml.example` and rename to `config.yml`. *These options can be changed while homey is running.*
+4. Configure UI options if desired in `config.yml.example` and rename to `config.yml`.
+Defaults should work out of the box.

+    - *These options can be changed while homey is running.*
-5. Configure volumes and port (default 9102) in `docker-compose.yml`.
+5. Map both volumes to the config folder and set homey's port (default 9080) in `docker-compose.yml`.
 6. Ensure `docker-compose.yml` and `.env` are in the same directory.
 It's easiest to keep all three files in the config folder.
 7. (Optional) Create a subdirectory for icons and populate it: `mkdir ~/homey-data/icons`

+    - *Icons are **not** required for each service*
     - *Icons can also be added while homey is running or uploaded via GUI*
 8. (Optional) Download and run `monitorSystem.py` to enable host machine stats.
 See [System Monitor Module](#system-monitor-module).
 9. In the original directory: `docker-compose up -d`